Online Learning Statistics for 2026: Key Trends & Insights

 Summary

 Employees have become pickier with choosing the company to work for, and companies have realized that they need to invest in upskilling their employees, especially younger ones.
-Thus, corporate online training is shifting from an advantage a limited number of companies can offer to their employees to a must-have for almost every company.
+Thus, corporate online training is shifting from an advantage that a limited number of companies can offer to their employees to a must-have for almost every company.

 E-learning History